kkwong44/cappadocia-tours/README.md

 ![Screenshoot Error Message](readme/screenshots/screenshot-form1.png)

 ***Confirmation Page is a simulated page to show the reservation has been received.
 This page is a duplicate of the reservation page but the input fields and buttons have been disabled.
-A link is offer the user to return to the tours section.***
+An additional link is available to the user for returning to the tours section.***

 *Screenshot - Confirmation Message display when form is successfully submitted*